-- E. Development standards.
-A second An accessory dwelling unit permit shall be issued only if the unit complies with the following development standards: - 1.
-Setbacks. - a.
-Residential district.
-A second An accessory dwelling unit shall comply with the setback requirements of the applicable residential zoning district for the primary dwelling, except as follows: - (1) A new detached single-story accessory dwelling unit in a single-family residential zone shall comply with accessory structure setbacks as described in Table 2-4. - (2) A new detached two-story accessory dwelling unit shall comply with setbacks for primary structure setbacks as described in Table 2-4. - (3) A new detached two-story accessory dwelling unit located in a residential small lot subdivision shall comply with the setback requirements of in compliance with Section 20-42.140. - (4) An accessory dwelling unit that is fully contained within the existing space of a single-family residence or accessory structure and has independent exterior access from the existing residence shall provide side and rear setbacks sufficient for fire safety, as determined by the Santa Rosa Fire Department. - (1)(5) A second A detached accessory dwelling unit shall be located within 100 feet of the primary dwelling, but no closer to the primary dwelling than permitted by the Uniform California Building Code. - (2)(6) No portion of an attached or detached second accessory dwelling unit shall be closer than 10 feet to a primary dwelling on an adjacent lot. - b.
+- (4) An accessory dwelling unit that is fully contained within the existing space of a single-family residence or accessory structure and has independent exterior access from the existing residence shall provide side and rear setbacks sufficient for fire safety, as determined by the Santa Rosa Fire Department. - (5) A detached accessory dwelling unit shall be located within 100 feet of the primary dwelling, but no closer to the primary dwelling than permitted by the California Building Code. - (6) No portion of an attached or detached accessory dwelling unit shall be closer than 10 feet to a primary dwelling on an adjacent lot. - b.
 PD District and Multifamily District.
-Within a PD district in effect on or before October 4, 1985, and without setbacks specified in a Policy Statement or Development Plan, accessory dwelling units shall be subject to the following requirements. - (1) An attached accessory dwelling unit not contained within the existing space of a single-family dwelling or accessory structure shall be subject to the primary residential setbacks of the most similar standard zoning district.

-(2) A new one-story detached accessory dwelling unit shall observe a front setback of 20 feet, a rear setback of 5 feet, an interior side setback of 5 feet, and a corner side setback of 20 feet on parcels exceeding 1 acre in size, and 15 feet on all others.

-(3) an attached or detached second A new two-story detached accessory dwelling unit shall maintain a rear setback of 15 feet, an interior side yard setback of 5 feet for a one-story portion, and 10 feet for a two-story portion, and an exterior side yard setback of 15 feet.
+Within a PD district, and without setbacks specified in a Policy Statement or Development Plan, accessory dwelling units shall be subject to the following requirements. - (1) An attached accessory dwelling unit not contained within the existing space of a single-family dwelling or accessory structure shall be subject to the primary residential setbacks of the most similar standard zoning district. - (2) A new one-story detached accessory dwelling unit shall observe a front setback of 20 feet, a rear setback of 5 feet, an interior side setback of 5 feet, and a corner side setback of 20 feet on parcels exceeding 1 acre in size, and 15 feet on all others. - (3) A new two-story detached accessory dwelling unit shall maintain a rear setback of 15 feet, an interior side yard setback of 5 feet for a one-story portion, and 10 feet for a two-story portion, and a corner side yard setback of 15 feet. - c.

-c.
 No setback shall be required for an existing legally constructed garage or accessory structure that is converted to an accessory dwelling unit.
 A setback of five feet from the side and rear property lines is required for an accessory dwelling unit constructed above an existing garage.